2022 SENATE RULES

 Rule 64 Second Reading/Amendments

 Rule 66 Scope and Object of Bill Not to be Changed

 Rule 67 Matter Related to Disagreement Between the Senate and House

 Rule 69 Confirmation of Gubernatorial Appointees

 1. The president shall take the chair and call the senate to order precisely at the hour appointed for meeting, and, if a quorum be present, shall cause the journal of the preceding day to be read.
 (See also Art.
 3, Sec.
 16, State Constitution.)

 2. The president shall preserve order and decorum, and in case of any disturbance or disorderly conduct within the chamber, legislative area, legislative offices or buildings, and legislative hearing and meeting rooms, shall order the sergeant at arms to suppress the same, and may order the arrest of any person creating any disturbance within the senate chamber.
-The use of cellular or digital telephones is prohibited within the senate chamber during floor session and within a hearing room during a committee hearing must be respectful to the members and the public and the phone must be kept in silent mode within the senate chamber during floor session and within a hearing room during a committee hearing.
+Cellular phone use within the senate chamber during floor session and within a hearing room during a committee hearing must be respectful to the members and the public and the phone must be kept in silent mode within the senate chamber during floor session and within a hearing room during a committee hearing.

 3. The president shall have charge of and see that all officers and employees perform their respective duties, and shall have general control of the senate chamber and wings.
 (See also Art.
 2, Sec.
 10, State Constitution.)

 4. The president may speak to points of order in preference to members, arising from the president's seat for that purpose, and shall decide all questions of order subject to an appeal to the senate by any member, on which appeal no member shall speak more than once without leave of the senate.